2020 – Positive Trends Roundup

 With students online now more than ever before, we’ve seen an increase in the total volume of social content that is being shared.
 Although our main focus thus far has been on identifying the worrisome content, our Threat Analysts at Safer Schools Together have seen their fair share of positive posts and trends too.

 Our analysts have rounded up their top social media trends and favorite videos of 2020 to share with you.
 We hope this content will provide a little positivity to what has been a very challenging year.
-From all of us at SST, we wish you a safe and healthy holiday season.

 2. Students show appreciation for their profs

 We were reminded of the significant impact educators can make in the lives of students, even while socially distant.